OpenSourceBrain/OSB_Documentation/contents/Help/Background_Information/02_Introduction_to_Computational_Neuroscience.md

    1.1 [Cognitive Neuroscience][b_1.1]

 2. Computational modelling
-   2.1 [Theoretical Neuroscience: Computational and Mathematical Modeling of Neural Systems][b_2.1]
+   2.1 [Theoretical Neuroscience: Computational and Mathematical Modeling of Neural Systems][b_2.1], Peter Dayan and LF Abbott
    2.2 [Introduction To The Theory Of Neural Computation][b_2.2]
    2.3 [Vision: A Computational Investigation into the Human Representation and Processing of Visual Information][b_2.3]
    2.4 [The handbook of brain theory and neural networks][b_2.3]